bsidestlv/bsidestlv.com/content/agenda/_index.md

 {{% hero %}}

-BSidesTLV will take place on **_June 30th, 2022_**, the event was alongside CyberWeek.
+BSidesTLV will take place on **_June 30th, 2022_**, the event is alongside CyberWeek.

-Stay tuned for our CFP announcment!
+This year we have 2 tracks!

 {{% /hero %}}